The flying fish model:

 Generating magnetic pulses

-**Helmholtz coils** will be used to generate the magnetic oscillations, ensuring a homogeneous magnetic field.
-The three coils will generate harmonic frequencies \( f_1 \), \( f_2 \), and \( f_3 \), creating coherent magnetic oscillations.
-The magnetic pulses will be synchronized with a precision of ±0.1 radians.
+Helmholtz coils will be used to generate the magnetic oscillations, ensuring a homogeneous magnetic field that interacts precisely with the spinor fields.
+The three coils will generate harmonic frequencies \( f_1 \), \( f_2 \), and \( f_3 \), creating coherent magnetic oscillations crucial for influencing the dynamics of the spinor fields.
+The magnetic pulses will be synchronized with a precision of ±0.1 radians to ensure accurate modulation of the spinor fields.
 The pulse settings are as follows:

 – Pulse duration: 10 microseconds,